Skip to main content

 Macaroni Pie

-This Bajan version of macaroni and cheese is a beloved comfort food and holiday staple.
-Firmer than its American counterpart, it's made with tubular pasta, sharp cheddar cheese, egg, evaporated milk, mustard, and local seasonings, then baked until a crust forms.
+The Bajan take on macaroni and cheese, a comfort-food regular and holiday staple.
+It sets firmer than the American version, built from tubular pasta, sharp cheddar, egg, evaporated milk, mustard, and local seasonings, then baked until a crust forms on top.

 Cutters